Hg24111999/Maven_Market_Dashboard/README.md

 **Usage:**

+* Anyone can download all data files for your practice.

-Open the .pbix file using Power BI Desktop.
+* Open the .pbix file using Power BI Desktop.

-Explore different visuals and filters to interact with the data.
+* Explore different visuals and filters to interact with the data.

-Gain insights into Maven-Market's performance metrics across different regions.
+* Gain insights into Maven-Market's performance metrics across different regions.

-Future Enhancements
+* Future Enhancements

 **Predictive Analytics:**